 A handy guide for who to contact for information and assistance

-We believe in an inclusive, welcoming graduate community.
 Find out about our inclusion and diversity focused programs and events

-Find the forms you need for admission, enrollment, academic progress, and graduation
+Forms for admission, enrollment, academic progress, and graduation

 Information and resources on employment, childcare, and work life grants.

-A link to a page full of tips to help faculty and students with preliminary and final exams conducted on Zoom.
+Tips to help faculty and students with preliminary and final exams conducted on Zoom.

-The Graduate School, along with several partners, offers a range of classes, workshops, and events to help you prepare for a career in or outside of the academy.
+Classes, workshops, and events to help you prepare for a career in or outside of the academy.

 The ombudsperson provides a safe, neutral, and confidential place to discuss concerns

-Employment opportunities, assistantships, scholarships, and other sources of financial assistance.
+Employment opportunities, assistantships, scholarships, and other sources of financial assistance

 Information about on-campus and off-campus housing resources.